wfxr/csview/README.md

 #### We already have [xsv](https://github.com/BurntSushi/xsv), why not contribute to it but build a new tool?

 `xsv` is an awesome csv toolkit.
 It's aimed for analyzing and manipulating csv data.
 `csview` is designed for formatting and viewing.
-Their relationship is like `awk` and `column`.

-The author of `xsv` may have the similar views with me: https://github.com/BurntSushi/xsv/issues/156
+See also: [xsv/issues/156](https://github.com/BurntSushi/xsv/issues/156)

 ---
 #### Things look weird if the width of table is more than the width of terminal window.